 The activity volume to be reported is the total number of overhead line spans inspected to determine or confirm the need to undertake tree cutting in order to meet the requirements of ENATS 43-8, irrespective of the outcome.
 The reported activity total should include the volume of overhead line spans inspected where the:

-primary objective is to determine or confirm the need to undertake tree cutting, or
+primary objective is to determine or confirm the need to undertake tree cutting,

 tree cutting inspections are carried out as an integral part of routine overhead line condition inspections.
-In such circumstances, it is deemed that one of the primary objectives of the routine overhead line inspection is to determine or confirm the need to undertake tree cutting in order to meet the requirements of ENATS 43-8.
+In such circumstances, it is deemed that one of the primary objectives of the routine overhead line inspection is to determine or confirm the need to undertake tree cutting in order to meet the requirements of ENATS 43-8, or

+Tree cutting requirements are identified from analysis of LiDAR data.

-The reported activity volume should not include any spans inspected, where the primary objective is NOT is to determine or confirm the need to undertake tree cutting in order to meet the requirements of ENATS 43-8.
+The reported activity volume should not include any spans inspected, where determining or confirming the need to undertake tree cutting in order to meet the requirements of ENATS 43-8 is NOT a primary objective.
 Examples of overhead line inspection activity that should NOT be included are:

 routine safety and security patrols